tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > For least attention is given to establishing equilibrium through *equivalence of the two fundamental oppositions.*
 (p.
 257)

+> Whether we conceive life as joy or as suffering depends on which is most important to us: abolition or creation.
+> The beauty and the misery of concrete life consists precisely in the fact that we can escape neither abolition nor creation,
+> thus neither joy nor suffering.
+(p.
+259)

 > If evil is synonymous with abolition and thus with suffering, and
 > good is synonymous with creation and thus with joy, then in real life good and evil destroy each other.
+> But in concrete life good and evil oppose each other.
+> And it is also a characteristic of life's beauty and misery that we can escape neither one.
 (p.
 260)

+> Nothing is more unfortunate for life than the concealment of reality: truth.
+> Since life is truth, life is then concealed.
+(p.
+260)

+> By enclosing ourselves within the small circle of what is agreeable to us, we unjustly separate ourselves from others,
+> from universal life and all its beauties, which then remain concealed.
+(p.
+261)

+> The actions of creation and abolition will become increasingly united,
+> so that more and more we will be able to create by abolishing.
+> Gradually the long periods of abolition and of creation will diminish;
+> gradually peace and war will become one and annihilate each other.
+> As we appropach *equivalence of the two contrary aspects within us and outside us,*
+> we will gradually be less "lived by" life and become more capable of "living."
+(p.
+261)

+> The perfecting of science is one of the principal ways by which human progress leads to a more equilibrated state.
+(p.
+262)

+> The machine can free man from his state of slavery.
+This cannot happen in a single day.
+> But in time the machine can restore man to himself.
+For man *does not live in order to work; he works in order to "live."*
+(p.
+262)

 > *[C]oncrete life is our actual human life, and it is logical that we are constrained to givit first attention.*
 (p.
 263)

+> If life and art demonstrate that evolution takes place through the action of creation and abolition,
+> then all the miseries and all the advantages brought by the progresss of civilization *are so many necessities for man's evolution.*
+> But we generally see only one or the other of these two actions: thus life is seen either as declining or as unchanging.
+> Creation alone would mean no change, and abolition alone would mean ruin.
+> But those who see both actions as reciprocal understand life as *eternal growth.*
+(p.
+264)

 > If all men were just and honest, all would be well and universal equilibrium would be spontaneously established.
 (p.
 265)